Flooring Price Comparison

 Best use: Bathroom, kitchen, playroom, laundry

 Average linoleum cost per sq ft: Materials and installation $4 for sheet linoleum, $5 for linoleum tiles.

 Natural hardwood floors have a rich beauty that increases with age.
 Although hardwood is susceptible to water damage and staining, wiping spills immediately helps protect your floor.
 Badly worn hardwood flooring may be sanded down and refinished 5-10 times over the course of its life.

 Best use: Living room, bedrooms.
 Durable species are great for high-traffic areas like foyers.

-Average price per sq ft: Depends on which material you choose, from American-grown pine (technically a softwood) at $1.50-$4.00 per sq ft, up to exotic hardwoods such as tigerwood or Santos mahogany, whose costs tend to start at $9+ per sq ft.
+Average hardwood floor cost per sq ft: Depends on which material you choose, from American-grown pine (technically a softwood) at $1.50-$4.00 per sq ft, up to exotic hardwoods such as tigerwood or Santos mahogany, whose costs tend to start at $9+ per sq ft.
 Pro installation ranges from $2-$8 per sq ft, based on plank width and whether the wood is prefinished.

 Laminate planks imitate the look of hardwood at a lower price.
 If installed as a floating floor, they’re simple for do-it-yourselfers to work with.
 Be sure to mix planks from several cartons to vary patterning.

 While laminate floors resist scratching or sun fading, they’re not moisture-proof and can’t be sanded to remove stains or signs of wear.
 However, individual planks may be replaced if damaged.
 Some homeowners feel that laminate does not have the luxurious appearance of real hardwood floors.